 Presence of TNFR1 and TNFR2 immunoreactivity in myenteric ganglia

-Double-labelling fluorescent immunohistochemistry revealed TNFR immunoreactivity in myenteric ganglia.
+Double-labeling fluorescent immunohistochemistry revealed TNFR immunoreactivity in myenteric ganglia.
 Both the TNFR1- and TNFR2-immunoreactive myenteric neurons were clearly visible on whole-mount preparations (Figure 1).

 Subcellular localization and quantification of TNFRs expression in myenteric ganglia

 Quantitative evaluation of TNFRs expression was carried out by post-embedding immunogold electron microscopy on ultrathin sections of myenteric ganglia (Figure 2).
-The 18 nm gold particles labelling TNFR1 or TNFR2 were often located at the plasma membranes or intracellular membranes in all the investigated gut segments and experimental conditions (Figure 3).
+The 18 nm gold particles labeling TNFR1 or TNFR2 were often located at the plasma membranes or intracellular membranes in all the investigated gut segments and experimental conditions (Figure 3).